-The table below lists the historical price-to-book (P/B) ratios by sector, calculated using S&P 500 companies.
-It’s important to remember that the valuations of different sectors can’t be compared directly with each other using price-to-book ratio.
-To evaluate whether a sector might be undervalued/overvalued, today’s P/B should be compared against the sector’s historical average ratio.
+The table below lists the current and historical price-to-book (P/B) ratios by sector, calculated using the 500 largest U.S. companies.
+It’s important to remember that the valuations of different sectors can’t be compared directly with each other using this ratio.
+To evaluate whether a sector might be undervalued/overvalued, the current P/B should be compared against the sector’s historical average ratio.
 Using the P/B ratio makes the most sense with capital-intense businesses like the banking sector.
 With many technology firms, the assets that the companies are owning are mostly intangible so the book values of these companies are not really meaningful.

-For full historical price-to-book data, check the sector valuation datasets provided by Siblis Research.
+For the latest figures & full historical data, check the Professional Subscription Plan by Siblis Research.

 P/B ratio’s relationship with stock market returns

 How closely are the historical sector specific P/B ratios correlated with stock market returns?
-If you calculate a simple historical correlation of the historical P/B ratio of a sector and the 3-year forward returns (the total rate of return during the period of the next three years) of the sector, you will get a negative correlation for all the sectors.
-This means that the price-to-book ratio higher than the historical average is associated with lower returns and vice versa.
+If you calculate a simple historical correlation of the historical P/B ratio of a sector and the 3-year forward return (the total return during the period of the next three years) of the sector, you will get a negative correlation for all the sectors.
+This means that the price-to-book ratio higher than the historical average is associated with lower sector returns and vice versa.

 However, the strength of the relationship varies quite a lot.
-For Utilities, Consumer Staples and Consumer Discretionary companies, the correlation is close to minus one which indicate a strong relationship, meaning the P/B can be used as an accurate indicator if a sector is undervalued.
-For Real Estate, Energy and Financial companies the correlation is close to zero which would mean that the relationship is weak and higher than average price-to-book ratio does not always mean that the sector is overvalued.
+For Utilities, Consumer Staples and Consumer Discretionary companies, the correlation is close to minus one which would indicate a strong relationship, meaning that the P/B can be used as a pretty good indicator whether a sector is undervalued or overvalued.
+For Real Estate, Energy and Financial companies, the correlation is closer to zero which would mean that the relationship is weak and the higher than average price-to-book ratio does not always mean that the sector is overvalued.

 It is important to remember that the P/B ratio of one sector should not be compared directly to other sectors.
-It depends on the industry how important the actual assets that a company owns are for generation revenue.
-For many companies, intellectual capital or brand value is not captured as a part of assets but these can be the most crucial components of the firm’s performance.
+It depends on the industry how important are the assets that a company owns for generating revenue.
+For many companies, intellectual capital or brand value is not captured as a part of assets but these can be among the most crucial components of the firm’s success.
 In order to determine if a sector could be overvalued, its current P/B should be compared to the sector’s historical average.

-The weaknesses and limitations of price-book ratio are well discussed.
+The weaknesses and limitations of the price-book ratio are well discussed.
 Many investing gurus have declared the ratio close to meaningless but research has shown that shares with low P/B consistently outperforms stocks with high market-to-book value.
-Also our research shows that the ratio can be successfully used to evaluate valuation levels of sectors.
+Also, our research suggests that the ratio can be successfully used to evaluate valuation levels of certain sectors.